-- A university core curriculum of 67 credits (core credits required may be embedded within the major). - A CIC core curriculum of 12 credits. - A major curriculum of 33 credits. - Additional elective credits (depending on the major) that may include courses toward a minor, general electives from other university programs, or additional courses in the Lynn College of International Communication. - A total of 120 credits required for graduation.
+- A university core curriculum of 67 credits (core credits required may be embedded within the major), or 37 credits for B.F.A. degrees. - A CC&D core curriculum of 12 credits for B.A. degrees. - A major curriculum of 33 credits for B.A. and B.S. degrees; B.F.A. degrees require additional credits in the major, but fewer credits in the Dialogues. - Additional elective credits (depending on the major) that may include courses toward a minor, general electives from other university programs, or additional courses in the Lynn College of Communication and Design. - 120 credits are required for B.A. and B.S. degrees, and 124-126 credits for B.F.A. degrees.